 Tip: To manage the last several sensors/actuators after 32nd function, you can release some "managed" sensors or actuators, and then manually bring the last several sensors/actuators into management.
-See Peripherals (on page 97).
+See Peripherals (on page 101).

+Numbers Components

-Numbers Components 0 RJ-45 ports, each of which is located on either end of a DX2 sensor package.
-2 LED, which indicates the sensor package's status
+end of a DX2 sensor package.

+0 LED, which indicates the sensor package's status

-► Connect DX2 to the EMX:
+Connect DX2 to the EMX: